strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

    Gets the text contents of the first element in a set.
-When parameter is provided set the text contents of each element in the set.
+When argument is provided set the text contents of each element in the set.

 - **Usage:**
   ```js